tailhook/lithos/docs/container_config.rst

       This should be set to ``true`` only on very high performant servers that experience assymetric workload in default case.

+.. opt:: metadata

+   (optional) Allows to add arbitrary metadata to lithos configuration file.
+   Lithos does not use and does not validate this data in any way (except that it must be a valid YAML).
+The metadata can be used by other tools that inspect lithos configs and extract data from it.
+In particular, we use metadata for our deployment tools (to keep configuration files more consolidated instead of keeping then in small fragments).

 .. _integer-units: http://rust-quire.readthedocs.io/en/latest/user.html#units